Women in STEM: Lack of confidence

 According to A. N. Pell, the pipeline has several major leaks spanning the time from elementary school to retirement.
 One of the most important periods is adolescence.
 One of the factors behind girls' lack of confidence might be unqualified or ineffective teachers.
 Teachers' gendered perceptions on their students' capabilities can create an unbalanced learning environment and deter girls from pursuing further STEM education.
 They can also pass these stereotyped beliefs onto their students.
 Studies have also shown that student-teacher interactions affect girls' engagement with STEM.
 Teachers often give boys more opportunity to figure out the solution to a problem by themselves while telling the girls to follow the rules.
 Teachers are also more likely to accept questions from boys while telling girls to wait for their turns.
 This is partly due to gender expectations that boys will be active but that girls will be quiet and obedient.
 Prior to 1985, girls were provided fewer laboratory opportunities than boys.
 In middle and high school, science, mathematics, mechanics and computers courses are mainly taken by male students and also tend to be taught by male teachers.
 A lack of opportunities in STEM fields could lead to a loss of self-esteem in math and science abilities, and low self-esteem could prevent people from entering science and math fields.

 One study found that women steer away from STEM fields because they believe they are not qualified for them; the study suggested that this could be fixed by encouraging girls to participate in more mathematics classes.
 Out of STEM-intending students, 35% of women stated that their reason for leaving calculus was due to lack of understanding the material, while only 14% of men stated the same.
 The study reports that this difference in reason for leaving calculus is thought to develop from women's low level of confidence in their ability, and not actual skill.
 This study continues to establish that women and men have different levels of confidence in their ability and that confidence is related to how individual's performance in STEM fields.
 It was seen in another study that when men and women of equal math ability were asked to rate their own ability, women will rate their own ability at a much lower level.
 Programs with the purpose to reduce anxiety in math or increase confidence have a positive impact on women continuing their pursuit of a career in the STEM field.

 Not only can the issue of confidence keep women from even entering STEM fields, but even women in upper-level courses with higher skill are more strongly affected by the stereotype that they (by nature) do not possess innate ability to succeed.
 This can cause a negative effect on confidence for women despite making it through courses designed to filter students out of the field.
-Being chronically outnumbered and underestimated can fuel feelings of imposter syndrome reported by many women in the STEAM field.